mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 Specs:

 * Due Tuesday 11/7 by 2:30pm.
-* Submit in a zipped folder via Box.
+* Submit your data set in a zipped folder via Box.
+* Include the data you modified in .csv or .xlsx form.
 * Include a text file titled "data-assessment-DATE.txt" with the results of our in-class activity.
 * Include a text file titled "data-cleanup-DATE.txt" with a list of the modifications you made to your data set.
 Those modifications could include:
   * All fields should be standardized to the most appropriate data type \(Date, String, etc.\)
   * Reconcile names to an external authority if possible.
   * Separation into multiple csv files for more specific analysis.
-  * Any approaches for standardizing the content of the fields \(LastName, FirstName or First, Last; separating or combining fields\)
+  * Any approaches for standardizing the content of the fields \(LastName, FirstName or First, Last; separating or combining fields\).
-  * List of cleanup steps taken in OpenRefine or Excel
+  * List of cleanup steps taken in OpenRefine or Excel.

 ### Project visualization